SFOEWD/data-academy-intro-to-r/README.md

 This repository contains the course materials for Data Academy’s Introduction to R course.

+## Setup

+1. Clone/download the repository onto your computer.
+Then open `data-academy-intro-to-r.Rproj` in RStudio (should just be able to double-click the file).

+2. Open `R/install_packages.R` and click ‘Source’.
+This should install the required packages for the workshop.

+3. During the workshop, open `R/script.R` and follow along, executing each line of code.

+4. After the workshop, complete the lab exercises below in a new R script.

 ## Lab

 1. Read `data/flights.rds` into R, naming the output `flights`.